santialbo/mv-power-tools/README.md

 In the `css` file you must add all the styling required by the module (try not to add styling in the script).

+Prepend all class names and ids with `pt-module-name` in order to avoid conflicts with other modules and the main page.

 The `coffee` file must follow the next structure:

 ```coffeescript